-The ugly barn and ruin have great potential.
-Remove the roof and breeze blocks, create a heart of oak and top it off with a new slate hat with oak dormer windows.
+The Barn and ruin both have great potential.
+Remove the roof and breeze blocks.
+Create a heart of oak and top it off with a new slate hat with oak dormer windows!
 The oak will be bought from the local sawmill less than 2-miles away and the frame constructed on-site.

 We are a 30-minute drive from the town of St Mere Eglise, which is a personal favourite, famous for the parachutist who got caught up on the church spire and later escaped.
 The museum here is a must see.
 The Normandy Beaches are a further 15-minute drive away which offer a huge amount of history that is best experienced over a few days.

 Mont Saint Michelle is a 2-hour drive away which is achievable as a day trip and, as France’s second most visited tourist attraction, it is well worth the drive.

 Getting here; Brittany Ferries sail from Portsmouth and Poole to Cherbourg.
 This is the easiest option as it is only a 35-minute drive to our house which makes picking up foot passengers very easy.
 10% discount is available with our Club Voyage membership: F00CA1.
 Caen is an easy 2-hour drive if this offers a better deal.